 - Choose the format that works for you.
-Feel free to submit a traditional essay, slide presentation, or any format that you feel best captures your response.
-Please use the format you are most comfortable with, the Admissions Committee has no preference.
+Want to illustrate your response visually?
+Submit a slide presentation.
+Like to express yourself with words?
+Write a traditional essay.
+Use the format that you feel best captures your response, the Admissions Committee has no preference.

 - Determine your own length.
 There is no prescribed minimum or maximum length.
 We trust that you will use your best judgment in determining how long your submission should be, but we recommend that you think strategically about how to best allocate the space.